zhudotexe/kani/docs/kani.rst

 Concept: Chat Messages
 ----------------------
+At a high level, a :class:`.Kani` is responsible for managing a list of :class:`.ChatMessage`: the chat session associated with it.
+You can access the chat messages through the :attr:`.Kani.chat_history` attribute.

 Each message contains the ``role`` (a :class:`.ChatRole`: system, assistant, user, or function) that sent the message and the ``content`` of the message.
 Optionally, a user message can also contain a ``name`` (for multi-user conversations), and an assistant message can contain a ``function_call`` (discussed in :doc:`function_calling`).